Adrastus123/IDL-Altium-Library/README.md

 **Global Installation (All project will be able to access this )** <br>
 Open Altium.
 Installing the library first located the panel on the right bottom left click then navigate to Libraries.
 On pop-up libraries window's tab,  select the installed tab.
-Naigate the bottom-right corner of the popup window,  click the install tab
+Naigate the bottom-right corner of the popup window,  click the installed and naivgate to the file downloaded file.
+(Be sure of the location of the file.
+If you move the file,  Altium will complain that you moved the alitum library location so beware and placed them in a safe location.)

 ```